Use Explorer (Northstar)

 SOC Analysts can use the Explorer to better understand their organization's attack surface and risks.

-Explorer actions
+Explorer application actions

 From the details panels for application entities, you can: